Top 10 Metrics for Manufacturing KPI Dashboards to Track

 • It helps evaluate labor efficiency and workforce contribution.

-• It Identifies areas for automation or workforce optimization.
+• It identifies areas for automation or workforce optimization.

 • It supports scaling decisions by balancing labor costs and revenue.